 - Instruct students and staff to contact their medical provider and follow CDC guidelines on quarantine and isolation procedures.
 Instruct them to get tested as soon as possible after they develop one or more COVID-19 symptoms, or if one of their household members or non-household close contacts has tested positive for COVID-19. - Test results will be collected in a secured digital database system (MYLO) for evaluation, tracking and notifications.
-Internal contact tracing procedures included in this plan will be followed. - Rapid Antigen tests are allowed and available for free in schoolfor students and staff.
+Internal contact tracing procedures included in this plan will be followed. - Rapid Antigen tests are allowed and available for free( while supply last) in school for students and staff.